derisen/adal-msal-migration/guide.md

 ### Logging in MSAL Node

-In ADAL Node, you configure logging seperately at any place in your code:
+In ADAL Node, you configure logging separately at any place in your code:

 ```javascript
 var adal = require('adal-node');